polaris-maps/polaris-api-docs/index.md

 ### Code of Conduct

-Just the Docs is committed to fostering a welcoming community.
+Polaris Maps is committed to fostering a welcoming community.

-[View our Code of Conduct](https://github.com/just-the-docs/just-the-docs/tree/main/CODE_OF_CONDUCT.md) on our GitHub repository.
+[Coming Soon - View our Code of Conduct](https://github.com/polaris-maps) on our GitHub repository.